 The journey to leadership was long and sometimes dangerous for Madam Sirleaf, and she called upon the UNDP to commit to support women seeking leadership roles, acting as both a buffer to danger, as well as a propelling force that can overcome obstacles in the way:

 “We should not want any other women to sacrifice in this way.
 The toll on oneself is very heavy, and on our families it is even worse.”

 Madam Sirleaf also spoke about the collective responsibility to open doors for more women leaders and to dismantle barriers in their way, noting that they were not barriers built by women, and so it should not be their sole job to remove them.
 She stressed that the advancement of women’s leadership requires more than training and capacity building, drawing a comparison with efforts to promote racial equality:

-“If this was a conversation about racism, [it would not be the same.]
-It is not women who must change.
+“If this was a conversation about racism, It is not women who must change.
 It is those men who cling to the old ways and attitudes, and propagate negative perceptions of women in leadership.”

 Finally, Madam Sirleaf reiterated her call to join hands with other women to promote and support them in leadership positions, and create a future in which we will identify more than individual women’s successes.

 “I believe it is not too far in the future when we will recognize multiple women leaders in positions all over the world as a normal occurrence, in every nation, in the body politic.”